naturalprogrammer/lemon-demo-angular1/README.md

 ### Installing NPM, Yeoman, Bower and Grunt

-Type the commands below in an ADMIN shell to install these:
+Type the commands below in an ADMIN shell:

 ``` bash
 npm install --global npm